Shrutika-Salian/Rental-Management-Database-Management_System/README.md

 SECURITY CONSTRAINTS:
 (USER LEVEL/PERMISSIONS)-
-ADMIN:
-1. Has full access i.e., READ/WRITE/UPDATE all the entities in the database
+ADMIN: 1.
+Has full access i.e., READ/WRITE/UPDATE all the entities in the database.
-MANAGER:
-1. Has read access for all the entities in the database.
+MANAGER: 1.
+Has read access for all the entities in the database.
 2. Has UPDATE access to customer, lease, payment, and maintenance requests.